|

 The model OB-BA Antique Electric Meter

-Lamp is a museum-piece-quality classic electrical instrument, and a
+Lamp is a museum-piece-quality classic electrical

-true surviving relic of the electrical
+true surviving relic of the

 industry's early, formative years.